carlalbc/URPP_tutorials/Productivity_tools_GNUdatamash.md

 ```
 #Sum values from the sequence 1..10
 seq 10 | datamash sum 1

-#sum values from the sequence 1..10 and calculate the mean
+#Sum values from the sequence 1..10 and calculate the mean
 seq 10 | datamash sum 1 mean 1

+#Minimum value of the sequence -5..5 in increments of 1
+seq -5 1 5 | datamash min 1

+#Maximum value of the sequence -5..5 in increments of 1
+seq -5 1 5 | datamash max 1

 ```
+Easy! :+1: